An affordable payment plan helped Leigh get the dental implants she needed to bring back her health.Read Leigh’s story

 Home Equity Line of Credit

 We often take out home equity lines of credit (HELOC) or a home equity loan to make certain purchases more affordable such as finishing a basement, a child’s college tuition or quality of life improving healthcare expenses.
-Patients who want to enhance their oral health and quality of life by improving their ability to eat certain foods and to smile with confidence in public commonly cover the TeethXpress dental implant procedure with a home equity line of credit.
-Current interest rates make this an attractive option to choose.
+Many patients who need to enhance their oral health and quality of life by improving their ability to eat several different food types and want to smile with confidence in public commonly cover the TeethXpress dental implant procedure with a HELOC or home equity loan.
+Current low interest rates also makes this an attractive option to choose.